akka/akka/akka-docs/src/main/paradox/general/actors.md

 ## Supervisor Strategy

-The final piece of an actor is its strategy for handling faults of its children.
-Fault handling is then done transparently by Akka, applying one of the strategies described in @ref:[Fault Tolerance](../typed/fault-tolerance.md) for each incoming failure.
+The final piece of an actor is its a strategy for handling unexpected exceptions - failures.
-As this strategy is fundamental to how an actor system is structured, it cannot be changed once an actor has been created.
+Fault handling is then done transparently by Akka, applying one of the strategies described in @ref:[Fault Tolerance](../typed/fault-tolerance.md) for each failure.

 ## When an Actor Terminates